 - Cognitive translation studies

 Vanessa's research encompasses various related areas in Translation Studies.
 She is especially interested in changes brought about by processes of globalization and automation, in particular, the ever-increasing importance of translation technologies and their impact on professional translators and translator education.
 She has also developed a strong interest in cognitive translation research, specializing in the emerging field of online information literacy for translators, above all in the development of web-search expertise.
-Here, her research has also been pedagogically motivated, with innovative contributions to the recent and systematic study of web searching and translation.
+Here, her research has also been pedagogically motivated, with innovative contributions to the systematic study of web searching and translation.
 More recently, she has started to investigate the role of language and cultural mediation in increasingly multitlingual, mobile and superdiverse societies.

 Teaching | Current